ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation1/presentation1-notes.md

 cause, due to a different routing policy in the provider interconnecting in Chicago.

+The most useful traceroute output that can accompany a request to troubleshoot a network problem is a pair of traceroutes, one in each direction, and each sourced from the other's destination.
+Such information makes the network engineer's life simple since it includes path information in both directions; so easy, in fact, it never happens in real life.

 ### Equal-Cost Multi-Path (ECMP) Routing

 Capacity between routers can be expanded by choosing transmission